abdullahimubarak935-creator/gore/README.md

 - ✅ **Minimal Dependencies**: Only requires Go standard library
 - ✅ **Multiple DOOM Versions**: Supports DOOM, DOOM II, Ultimate DOOM, Final DOOM
 - ✅ **WAD File Support**: Bring your own demons via WAD files
-- ✅ **Memory Safe**: Go's GC protects you from buffer overflows (but not from Cacodemons)
+- ✅ **Memory Safe**: Go's GC protects you from buffer overflows (but not from Cacodemons) (WIP - 95% complete)
 - ✅ **Cross Compilation**: Build for any target from any platform

 ## 🚀 INSTALLATION

 ### Prerequisites
-- Go 1.24+ (The demons fear modern Go)
+- Go 1.24+
-- A WAD file containing the forces of Hell
+- A WAD file

 ### Running the examples
+These examples are both very minimal, and whilst technically run the game, they are not really fully complete games in their own right (ie: Missing key bindings etc...)
 #### Web based
 ```bash
 git clone <this-repo>